vignat/vignat/nat-box.md

 * Provide a symbex implementation of the DPDK API, that models all possible input events, e.g. it injects a symbolic package to the symbolic device receive queue.
 * Instrument the application code with bounds checks to assure memory safety during the symbex.

+## Challenges

+The key design trade off in the problem is simplicity <-> dependability.
+We aim to provide stronger guarantees for the applications developed in the framework, but we also do not want to submerse the networking developer with verification effort.
+Apart from the key design challenge, we have met some technical ones inherent to the methodology chosen (some of the tool-specific issues are described above):

+* Symbolic index (see below)
+* Unstable memory layout and other environment properties that are difficult to model.
+C language makes it difficult to completely isolate the programm from the runtime environment.
+This includes also a time-dependent control flow.
+However, strict standard compliance may aleviate the memory layout dependence (expressed in pointer arithmetic/comparisons), should be easy to enforce statically, but may be hard to eradicate.
+* Models refinement.
+As indicated in the approach section, we use two different models of a map data structure:
+  * formally verified usable implementation and
+  * symbolic image, capable of handling a limited number of usage scenarios

+  as well as two programs:
+  * the original one with an infinite event-handling loop and
+  * the modified one, with bounded control flow paths.

+  For these models we need to prove the refinement property, i.e. that one is equivalent to another under reasonable conditions.
+* Tracking time.
+The NAT expires flows over time.
+Time concept requires special attention, and should be explicitly passed as an argument for API calls.
+* Need for a formal model of DPDK.
+DPDK has pretty scarce documentation and is under active development, so the ad-hoc model replacing the real low-level code also requires validation.
+* Generalization.
+How do we generalize the specific NAT case to an abstract network dataplane application.

+## Current implementation simplifications

+to be done

 # Possible methods
 Here we discuss verification methods that could potentially solve our problem.